dfinity/ICRC-1/Charters.md

 Next steps:
   1. Vote on the draft using the internal WG form until 2022-08-10 19:00 CET.
-  2. Comment the NNS proposal draft (see https://github.com/dfinity/ICRC-1/pull/44) that will be submitted on 2022-08-10 if the majority in the WG votes for the standard draft.
+  2. Comment on the NNS proposal draft (see https://github.com/dfinity/ICRC-1/pull/44) that will be submitted on 2022-08-10 if the majority in the WG votes for the standard draft.

 ## 2022-08-02